aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 This document is intended to outline the technical measures that are delivered by the *AWS Secure Environment Architecture* that make it suitable for PBMM workloads.
 An explicit **non-goal** of this document is to explain the delivery architecture of the [AWS Secure Environment Accelerator tool][accel_tool] itself, an open-source software project built by AWS.

 While the central purpose of the [AWS Secure Environment Accelerator][accel_tool] is to establish an *AWS Secure Environment Architecture* into an AWS account footprint, this amounts to an implementation detail as far as the *AWS Secure Environment Architecture* is concerned.
-The Architecture is a standalone design, irrespective of how it was delivered into a customer AWS environment.
-It is nonetheless anticipated that most customers will choose to realize their *AWS Secure Environment Architecture* via the delivery mechanism of the _AWS Secure Environment Accelerator tool_.
+The *AWS Secure Environment Architecture* is a standalone design, irrespective of how it was delivered into a customer AWS environment.
+It is nonetheless anticipated that most customers will choose to realize their *AWS Secure Environment Architecture* via the delivery mechanism of the [AWS Secure Environment Accelerator tool][accel_tool].

 Comprehensive details on the tool itself are available elsewhere: